 • Heat, thermal physics, thermodynamics, heat transfer/CHT

-• Buoyancy, dispersions and particles
+• Buoyancy, dispersion and particles

 • Waves, discontinuities and boundedness